-Yufutoku is a new construction ‘Machiya’ building.
-‘Machiya’ is a traditional building typology which is like a ‘Shophouse’ where the ground floor is a shop, and above is the shop owner’s family house.
-Machiya has become increasingly rare in the market economy which leads to a disintegration of generations and social structure.
-It is increasingly difficult to run a ‘papa and mom’ shop that has a close tie to the neighborhood and local economy.
-To celebrate the spirit of local business and to advance ‘Machiya’ building typology, the design focused on the interface on the street, especially the facade treatment with ‘Machiya-style’ wooden louvers.
-The design was inspired by the traditional Japanese wood louvers facade, but the depth of each louver is parametrically modulated across the facade.
-Behind the facade, the papa knead fresh SOBA noodle, and mom serves the noodle to the customer and their son cooks the noodle in the back kitchen.
-It is the traditional SOBA shop that has a ‘Noren-wake’.
-The building becomes a ‘lantern’ on the street in the old neighborhood, the patterns of light spill through the façade allow a gradual change of characters in response to the time of a day, traffic lights, climatic lighting conditions in changing weather and season.
+Yufutoku is a newly constructed ‘Machiya’ building.
+A machiya is a traditional building typology that resembles a shophouse, with a shop on the ground floor and the family home of the shop owner on the upper floor.
+Machiya has become rare in the market economy, leading to the disintegration of generations and social structures.
+It is increasingly difficult to run a “mom and pop” shop that is closely connected to the neighborhood and the local economy.
+To celebrate the spirit of local business and promote the “machiya” building typology, the design focused on the interface with the street, especially the “machiya-style” wood louver facade treatment.
+The design is inspired by the traditional Japanese wooden louver facade, but the depth of each louver is parametrically modulated across the facade.
+Behind the facade, the father kneads fresh SOBA noodles, the mother serves the noodles to the customer, and the son cooks the noodles in the back kitchen.
+It is the traditional SOBA shop that has a “Noren-wake”.
+The building becomes a “lantern” on the street in the old neighborhood, the patterns of light spilling through the facade allow a gradual change of characters in response to the time of day, traffic lights, climatic lighting conditions in changing weather and seasons.

 转过东京市中心的大路、可以马山看到建在基地里的面馆和住宅。店铺的外观采用了日本传统城镇商家设计的木制竖向格栅。竖向格栅的进深连续起来、衍生出来自内部的透光方式的变化感。由此、随着从大路斜向接近它、变化的外观又获得了新的竖向格栅的表情。